Odaline de la Martinez: Biography

 Martinez received her MMus in composition from the University of Surrey in 1977, where she studied with Reginald Smith Brindle.
 This was followed by composer awards from the American National Endowment for the Arts (1979) and a Guggenheim Fellowship (1980), supporting the composition of her first opera Sister Aimee: An American Legend (1984), with a libretto by John Whiting.
 Sister Aimme was premiered at Tulane University in 1984, followed by two other productions at the Royal College of Music (1987) and in Marin County College, California, in 1995.

-It must have been in the nineteen eighties that Odaline de la Martinez had a weeknight show, I think it was a Thursday night, on BBC Radio Three.
-It might have been that Lontano played the modern classical music that she introduced.
+In the nineteen eighties Odaline de la Martinez had a weeknight show on BBC Radio Three.
 The show was engaging, an education in new music.

 In 1984 Martinez became the first woman to conduct at a BBC Promenade Concert at the Royal Albert Hall.
 In 1987 she was awarded the Villa Lobos medal from the Brazilian government for her championing of the music of Heitor Villa Lobos and other Brazilian composers.
 Her continuing commitment to showcase the music of Latin America for UK and European audiences led her in 1989 to co-direct with Eduardo Mata VIVA! - a festival of Latin-American music - at London's South Bank Centre.
 In 1990 she was made a fellow of the Royal Academy of Music and in 1992 she founded LORELT (Lontano Records Limited) with the intent of promoting the work of living composers and women and Latin American composers from all periods.
 The label has since released over 30 CDs to critical acclaim.

 In the summer of 1994 Martinez conducted the BBC Proms premiere of Ethel Smyth's The Wreckers, later released on CD by Conifer Records.
-A CD recording of Smyth's orchestral music for Chandos Records followed, as did (2016) the first complete recording by Retrospect Opera of The Boatswain's Mate.
-Her forthcoming complete recording of Smyth's Fête Galante, also by Retrospect Opera, was announced in August 2016.
+A CD recording of Smyth's orchestral music for Chandos Records followed, and in 2016 the first complete recording of The Boatswain's Mate.
+A project for a complete recording of Smyth's Fête Galante, by Retrospect Opera, was announced in August 2016.

 After a gap of almost 10 years, Martinez began composing again.
 First, music to a radio play commissioned by BBC Radio 4 (1998), followed by the Hansen Variations for Piano (1999) - commissioned by the Music Department of Tulane University.
 In 2008 she completed her second opera, Imoinda, with a libretto by Joan Anim-Addo about slavery and the beginning of the Afro-Caribbean culture.

 In the autumn of 2006 together with Lontano Ensemble she founded the London Festival of American Music aiming to introduce UK audiences to a broader spectrum of works from contemporary American and US-based composers, and it has continued to be celebrated biennially since then.
 Several major works have received their UK premieres there, including works by John Harbison, Marjorie Merryman, Daniel Asia, Peter Child and Roberto Sierra.